 As guests arrived, they were greeted with vibrant decorations adorning the venue, setting the stage for an unforgettable evening.
 The excitement heightened as the bride and groom made their grand entrances, accompanied by cheers and applause from the crowd.
 The atmosphere continued to buzz with joy as the bride and groom’s friends performed dances, each showcasing unique cultural sides of Pakistan through choreography and song choices.

-As the evening progressed, heartfelt toasts and comedic roasts added a personal touch to the celebration, highlighting the bonds of friendship and camaraderie that united everyone in the room.
+As the evening progressed, heartfelt toasts and comedic roasts added a personal touch to the celebration, highlighting the friendship that united everyone in the room.
 Laughter filled the air as jokes brought smiles to the faces of attendees.

 With the formalities concluded, guests were treated to dinner, featuring an array of Pakistani meals.
 From chicken biryani to nihari, there was something to satisfy everyone.
 As guests savored each bite, laughter and conversation filled the air.